Patrouilleurs Hauturiers: Development

-Designed by Naval Group, the first 7 ships were ordered in 2023 from Piriou Shipyard, Constructions Mécaniques de Normandie (CMN), and Socarenam.
-Construction of this batch began in 2024 and all 7 are estimated to be in delivered by 2030.
-The remaining 3 ships are planned to be ordered as part of a later budget and are planned to enter service by 2035.
+Designed by Naval Group, the first seven ships were ordered in 2023 from Piriou Shipyard, Constructions Mécaniques de Normandie (CMN), and Socarenam.
+Construction of this batch began in 2024 and all seven are estimated to be in delivered by 2030.
+The remaining three ships are planned to be ordered as part of a later budget and are planned to enter service by 2035.

 Design

-The new patrol ships will be significantly larger than their predecessors, allowing for an improved range of 6,000 nautical miles at 21 knots, or, 30 days at sea through the diesel-electric drive.
+The new patrol ships will be significantly larger than their predecessors, allowing for an improved range of 6000 nmi at 21 kn, or, 30 days at sea through the diesel-electric drive.
 The ships would displace 2,400 tons, be 92 m long, have a beam of 14.2 m, and a draft of 3.6 m.
 Fitted on the bow is a 40CT, a 40 mm multi-role autocannon that will serve as the main weapon.
 Immediately behind the gun is a panoramic bridge fitted with two 12.7 mm machine guns.
 On top of the superstructure is space for future installation of a Mistral anti-air missile, located near the life rafts, and the ship's mast.
-The rest of the superstructure will include a 7 m long RHIB on the deck and one 9.3 m long RHIB per side incorporated into the superstructure.
-Towards the aft is a hanger and helipad that can fit an Airbus H160M helicopter and a VSR700 UAS, with a 7.62 mm machine gun on top of the hanger.
+The rest of the superstructure will include a 7 m-long RHIB on the deck and one 9.3 m-long RHIB per side incorporated into the superstructure.
+Towards the aft is a hangar and helipad that can fit an Airbus H160M helicopter and a VSR700 UAS, with a 7.62 mm machine gun on top of the hangar.

 The French Navy states that there would be room for a total of 84 people on board, not specifying how many of those are crew members.
 One of the most unique elements of the design is the incorporation of active sonar capability, allowing the ships to track underwater targets in their mission to monitor and intercept submarines despite such tasks historically not being done by patrol ships.